leapwallet/cosmos-node-setup/docs/key.md

     $DAEMON_NAME keys add $KEY

-    printf 'In case you need to recreate this validator (e.g., the hardware it was running on got destroyed), ' printf "entering the same mnemonic will not generate the same $DAEMON_HOME/config/priv_validator_key.json and " printf "$DAEMON_HOME/config/node_key.json.
-Therefore, you must back up $DAEMON_HOME/config/priv_validator_key.json " printf "and $DAEMON_HOME/config/node_key.json in case you need to restore your validator later on.
-Preferably, " printf 'encrypt the backup.\n' else
+    printf 'In case you need to recreate this validator (e.g., the hardware it was running on got destroyed), ' printf "entering the same mnemonic will not generate the same $DAEMON_HOME/config/priv_validator_key.json. " printf "Therefore, you must back up $DAEMON_HOME/config/priv_validator_key.json in case you need to restore your " printf 'your validator later on.
+Preferably, encrypt the backup.\n' else
     $DAEMON_NAME keys add $KEY --recover

-    printf "If you're recreating a validator, and have a backup of $DAEMON_HOME/config/priv_validator_key.json and " printf "$DAEMON_HOME/config/node_key.json, replace the generated files at the same path with the backup.\n" end
+    printf "If you're recreating a validator, and have a backup of $DAEMON_HOME/config/priv_validator_key.json replace " printf 'the generated files at the same path with the backup.\n' end
 ```